One Sentence That Boosts Donor Engagement and Retention for Healthcare Nonprofits

 How does it make a difference?

-The generic, clinical-sounding “Giraffe OmniBed,” is now a “warm, womb-like crib,” which definitely creates more of an emotional connection.
+The generic, clinical-sounding “Giraffe OmniBed,” is now a “warm, womb-like crib,” which creates more of an emotional connection.
 Do you feel it?

 Affirm the donor’s identity as kind, generous, and community-minded